Karthik18v/currency-converting/README.md

 ## Features

 - Converts amounts between different currencies
-- Uses live exchange rates from the forex-python library
+- Uses live exchange rates from the ExchangeRate-API

 ## Technologies Used